CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide650BuildDocker.md

-### Milestone 4: Configure some scripts to point to your environment
+### Step 4: Configure some scripts to point to your environment

 Before we can run the Build Job we just created, we need to parametrize some scripts to be pointing to your specific environment.